Back To Search Results

 Etiology

 Primary biliary cholangitis (PBC) is an autoimmune disorder.
-Researchers theorize that patient with primary biliary cirrhosis has both genetic predisposition with the right environmental trigger.
-The prevalence of the disease is 100-fold higher in first degree relatives of the index patient, which strongly suggests a genetic predisposition.
-Various research has indicated associated environmental trigger in animal models, which includes urinary tract infection, reproductive hormone replacement, nail polish, cigarette smoking and xenobiotics, and toxic waste sites.
+Researchers theorize that patient with primary biliary cirrhosis has both genetic predispositions and the right environmental trigger.
+The prevalence of the disease is 100-fold higher in first-degree relatives of the index patient, which strongly suggests a genetic predisposition.
+Various research has indicated associated environmental triggers in animal models, which include urinary tract infection, reproductive hormone replacement, nail polish, cigarette smoking and xenobiotics, and toxic waste sites.
 The inflammation is thought to result from a direct insult of environmental factors and toxins.[4][5][6]

 Epidemiology

-The true incidence of primary biliary cholangitis is rising as more screening tests such as liver chemistry and lipid profile are performed in otherwise healthy persons.
+The true incidence of primary biliary cholangitis is rising as more screening tests, such as liver chemistry and lipid profiles, are performed in otherwise healthy persons.
 Primary biliary cholangitis is common among women of middle age worldwide.
 The disease ratio among females to males is 9:1.
 The diagnosis is usually made in women aged between 30 and 60.
-Primary biliary cholangitis is mostly thought to be a disease of Europe and North America.
+Primary biliary cholangitis is mostly considered a disease of Europe and North America.
 However, incidence and prevalence are widely variable across different countries.
 The age-adjusted incidence of primary biliary cirrhosis in the United States per 1 million person-years for women is 45, and 7 for men, the prevalence per 1 million persons is 654 for women and 121 for men.[5][7][8]

 Pathophysiology

 The pathogenesis of primary biliary cholangitis is thought to be related to the interaction between genetic predisposition and environmental triggers.
 The genetic predisposition is suggested by a strong prevalence of the disease in first-degree relatives, with an odds ratio of 11.
 There is also a high degree of concordance in monozygotic twins.
 Daughters of index women have the highest relative risk for the development of primary biliary cholangitis.
-Several human leukocyte antigen (HLA) alleles associations have been reported with primary biliary cirrhosis, which includes DRB1, DR3, DPB1, DQA1, and DQB1.
-HLA-DRB1*08 is common in European and Asian descent, whereas HLA-DRB1*11 has been found to be protective.[8][9][10]
+Several human leukocyte antigen (HLA) allele associations have been reported with primary biliary cirrhosis, which includes DRB1, DR3, DPB1, DQA1, and DQB1.
+HLA-DRB1*08 is common in European and Asian descent, whereas HLA-DRB1*11 is protective.[8][9][10]

 Primary biliary cirrhosis is associated with highly specific autoantibodies.
 The anti-mitochondrial antibody is found in 85% of the cases.
-The anti-mitochondrial antibody binds to lipoic acid containing the E2 component of the pyruvate dehydrogenase complex that is located on the mitochondrial inner membrane.
-Other antibodies highly associated with primary biliary cirrhosis are antinuclear antibody (ANA), anti-multiple nuclear dot antibody (anti-MND), anticentromere antibody, and antinuclear envelop antibody.
-Especially, ANA and anti-MND are considered to be surrogate markers in AMA-negative primary biliary cirrhosis.
+The anti-mitochondrial antibody binds to lipoic acid containing the E2 component of the pyruvate dehydrogenase complex located on the mitochondrial inner membrane.
+Other antibodies associated with primary biliary cirrhosis are antinuclear antibodies (ANA), anti-multiple nuclear dot antibodies (anti-MND), anticentromere antibodies, and antinuclear envelop antibodies.
+In particular, ANA and anti-MND are considered to be surrogate markers in AMA-negative primary biliary cirrhosis.

 Histopathology

-As mentioned in pathogenesis, the development of primary biliary cholangitis is the result of the interaction between genetic predisposition and an environmental trigger.
-Once the genetically susceptible patient is exposed to the aforementioned environmental toxins or bacteria, humoral ( B cell-mediated) and cellular (T-cell mediated) responses occur.
-B cells and T cells target antigens that infiltrate the liver and start attacking bile ductular cells leading to the destruction of small interlobular bile duct cells.
+As mentioned in pathogenesis, the development of primary biliary cholangitis results from the interaction between genetic predisposition and an environmental trigger.
+Once the genetically susceptible patient is exposed to the environmental toxins or bacteria, humoral (B-cell-mediated) and cellular (T-cell-mediated) responses occur.
+B cells and T cells target antigens that infiltrate the liver and start attacking bile ductular cells, destroying small interlobular bile duct cells.
 The destruction of bile duct cells leads to the obstruction of bile drainage from canaliculi, which results in cholestasis and the destruction of hepatocytes.
 This cholestatic hepatitis subsequently leads to progressive fibrosis and cirrhosis.

 History and Physical